 - Reduces the risk of errors creeping into the system due to manual data entry at several points across the value chain

-- Sharing real-time information about freight movement, e-indenting, e-invoices, etc. becomes easier and above all, it remains protected
+- Sharing real-time information about freight movement, e-indenting, and e-invoices becomes accessible and remains protected.

-Belgium’s Port of Antwerp has used this technology to facilitate transparency and a collaborative communication approach between stakeholders across the value chain like the port field workforce, carriers, drivers, shippers, etc. By doing this they have successfully cut down on multiple interactions between these parties and also prevented data manipulation.
+Belgium’s Port of Antwerp has used this technology to facilitate transparency and a collaborative communication approach between stakeholders across the value chain, like the port field workforce, carriers, drivers, and shippers.
+By doing this, they have successfully cut down on multiple interactions between these parties and prevented data manipulation.

-With big data analytics, you can consolidate all these numbers, create a centralized repository, and easily “make sense” of these numbers.
-With this insight planning your strategy will become easier, now all your decisions will be cost-effective and backed by data.
+With big data analytics, you can consolidate all these numbers, create a centralized repository, and quickly “make sense” of these numbers.
+With this insight planning, your strategy will become more accessible, and now all your decisions will be cost-effective and backed by data.

-- Gives a detailed insight into your freight – consolidated into one single dashboard, you don’t have to worry about collating it manually on an excel sheet
+- It gives a detailed insight into your freight – consolidated into one dashboard, you don’t have to worry about manually collating it on an excel sheet.

-- At any given point in time, you will have complete insight to identify your active transporters, allotment distribution, carrier activity, etc. Identifying the best transporter – based on service provided and cost will become easier
+- At any given point, you will have complete insight into identifying your active transporters, allotment distribution, and carrier activity.
+Identifying the best transporter – based on the service provided and cost will become easier.

 - Complete analysis on detention charges – carrier wise